louismullie/temp-data/markdown_final/86dfe5ec-e5d4-4a20-97ba-0fd08aadbaed.md

 ---

 Burping (eructation) is the release of gas from the stomach or esophagus through the mouth.
-The most common cause is **swallowed air (aerophagia)** from eating or drinking too fast, talking while eating, chewing gum, smoking, or anxiety [^11361Ytm].
+The most common cause is **swallowed air (aerophagia)** from eating or drinking too fast, talking while eating, chewing gum, smoking, or anxiety.
 Other causes include **carbonated beverages**, **gastroesophageal reflux disease (GERD)** [^113JcMmd], and certain medications such as omega-3 fatty acids [^111gULuZ] and proton pump inhibitors [^notfound].
 Less common causes include Helicobacter pylori infection, gastroparesis, and retrograde cricopharyngeal dysfunction (RCPD) [^notfound].
 Burping is usually benign, but frequent or persistent burping with symptoms like heartburn, nausea, or abdominal pain may indicate an underlying condition and should be evaluated [^116RfmGh].

 ---